cyan-ide/Udacity-CarND-Traffic-Sign-Classifier-P3/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web (taken from https://github.com/Goddard/udacity-traffic-sign-classifier , to compare my work against other students):
+Here are five German traffic signs that I found on the web (taken from https://www.rhinocarhire.com/Drive-Smart-Blog/Drive-Smart-Germany/Germany-Road-Signs.aspx):

 ![alt text][image_7]
 **New test signs downloaded from the web**